rasprague/norns-piboy/readme.md

-# WIP, not ready for prime time, check back in after a litte while
+# WIP, not ready for prime time, check back in after a little while

 # norns-piboy
 _changes. travels. is open to possibilities._